St. Norbert (electoral district)

-St. Norbert is a former provincial electoral division in the Canadian province of Manitoba.
+St. Norbert is a former provincial electoral district of Manitoba, Canada.

-Historical riding
+Historical ridings

 The original riding of St. Norbert was established at the time of the province's creation in 1870.
 For the 1870 provincial election, it was divided into two separate ridings: St. Norbert North and St. Norbert South.
 Subsequently, it was reduced to a single riding.

 St. Norbert was a francophone-majority riding.
 It was eliminated in 1879, at a time when francophone representation in the province was being reduced.